openclimatefix/uk-pv-backtest/README.md

 This repo contains scripts and notebooks for formatting and verifying the backtest data produced by national solar forecasting models from Open Climate Fix.

-## How to run backtests in the first place!
+## Running PVNet backtests

+###  Setting up the model and data configuration

-National backtests can be run using our latest PVNet model and NationalXG model.
-In the PVNet repo, under scripts, there is a python file called `gsp_run_backtest.py`.
-This script can be used to run the backtests by setting the models and the dates you to use.
-For PVNet there is a model to run the GSP level forecast and another model, called the summation model, which is used to aggregate the GSP level forecasts to a national level.
-Each of these model checkpoints should be downloaded locally before running the backtest.
+National solar forecasting backtests can be run using OCFs PVNet and NationalXG models.
+In the [PVNet repo](https://github.com/openclimatefix/PVNet), under scripts, there is the file `gsp_run_backtest.py`.
+This script can be used to run the backtests by setting the models and the dates ranges to use.

+For PVNet there is one model to run the GSP level forecasts and another model, called the summation model, which is used to aggregate the GSP level forecasts to a national level.
+Each of these models checkpoints can be downloaded locally before running the backtest or can be streamed in from Hugging Face.

-Additionally, specific configuration will also be required dependent on what inputs the trained model expects.
-The data_config.yml file is used to store the location of the data to use as well as the settings for data input parameters such as the lag for each of the inputs and the amount of history provided.
+The model requires a specific configuration file called `data_config.yml`.
+This file defines:
+- The location of input data
+- Input parameters like time lags
+- How much historical data to include
+- Other model-specific data settings

+**The configuration file must exactly match the settings used during model training for the backtest to run correctly.**

+### Executing the Backtest Process

 As backtests can take a long time to run, it is best to used a environment like `tmux` to run the backtests.
 This allows you to keep the job running even if the SSH connection is lost.

-After installing tmux you can create a new session with `tmux new -s [SESSION_NAME]`.
+After installing `tmux` you can create a new session with:
+`tmux new -s [SESSION_NAME]`

-Then activate, the appropriate environment to run the backtest.
-Once you have created a tmux session you can run the backtest with `python run_backtest.py`.
+Then activate the appropriate conda environment to run the backtest.
+Once you have created and are inside a `tmux` session you can run the backtest with:
+`python run_backtest.py`

-The progress of the backtest can be checked again used `tmux attach -n [SESSION_NAME]`
+The progress of the backtest can be viewed by reconnecting to the `tmux` session with:
+`tmux attach -n [SESSION_NAME]`

 It can be useful to inspect how much of the machines resources are being used via `top` or `htop`.
-This shows the memory usage of the CPU and RAM, which is useful when optimising the number of workers and batches.
+This shows the CPU and RAM usage, which is useful when optimising the number of workers and batches.

 ### Additional notes for running backtests.

-- For PVNet, two sets of models are belended together to produce the final forecast.
-The first is for the Intraday forecasts (0-8 hours), and the second is for the Day Ahead forecast (0-36 hours).
-The number of workers, batches and overall configuration will be different for each of these.
-The day ahead forecasts will take the most time to run, due to the length of the forecasts.
+- For PVNet backtests, two sets of models are blended together to produce the final forecast.
+The first is for **Intraday forecasts (0-8 hours)**, and the second is for **Day Ahead forecasts (0-36 hours)**.
+The number of workers, batches and overall configuration will be different for each model.
 - If an error appears such as `terminate called without an active exception`, this is likely due to memory issues.
-This can fix this by reducing the number of workers and batches or by increasing the machines resources.
+This can be fixed by reducing the number of workers or batches or by increasing the machines resources.
-- It is useful to run small test backtests and compare the forecast accuracy to previous forecasts using the `compare_forecast_error.ipynb` notebook.
-Previous backtest data can be found on the google storage bucket under `solar-pv-nowcasting-data/backtest/`.
+- It is useful to run small experimental backtests and compare the forecast accuracy to previous forecasts using the `compare_forecast_mae.ipynb` notebook.
+Previous backtest data can be found in the google storage bucket under `solar-pv-nowcasting-data/backtest/`.
 This helps to validate things are as expected before kicking off a larger backtest.

 ## Formatting of Forecasts produced by PVNet

-For PVNet, the processing and formatting scripts are found in `/scripts/pvnet_prob/` and consists of the 4 steps below:
+For PVNet, processing and formatting scripts are found in `/scripts/pvnet_prob/` and consists of the 4 steps below:

 1. Compile the raw PVNet files to a zarr file (`compile_raw_files.py`)
 2. Filter the data for GSP 0 (National) and the quantiles to output as a single csv (`filter_zarr_to_csv.py`)